VictorCavagnac/NZoneTestTechnique/README.md

 1. The `UITowerDefense` script loads buttons for all available towers.
 The `OnTowerRequested` is picked up by the `BuildingManager`.
 2. The `BuildingManager` loads a tower in preview mode and waits for another input from the player.
-3. The player confirms his request and the script checks if the tower can be placed at the chosen spot (`GridData.cs`), and if the player can afford it.
+3. The player confirms his request and the script checks if the tower can be placed at the chosen spot _(`GridData`)_, and if the player can afford it.
 Only then the tower is powered on.

-#### Game/Waves/Enemies Configuration
+#### Game/Waves/Towers/Enemies Configuration

 Each part can be easily modified through ScriptableObjects found in `ScriptableObjects/Settings`.